 Relating to LEED certification, the following criteria were met:

-Constructed on a Brownfield site with the corrective action accomplished for
+- Constructed on a Brownfield site with the corrective action accomplished for construction.

-The structure has a significant portion of fa็ade glass to include the open southern exposure for the grand staircase and the atrium which gets eastern sun; both of which promote the use of daylight.
+- A significant portion of fašade glass to include the open southern exposure for the grand staircase and the atrium which gets eastern sun; both of which promote the use of daylight.

 Additionally, the design is in compliance with the Nebraska and the International Energy Code.
 The Code has directed the selection of window glass, exterior wall construction and roof insulation.
 These considerations will promote a comfortable building with even temperatures and natural lighting.
 Additionally, products incorporated into the finishes will have reduced off-gassing of noxious chemicals to provide a higher quality experience in the building.

 Along with the collaborative design that was mindful of energy conservation from the beginning, there have been several measures incorporated into the design to foster energy conservation.
 These items include: